open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 > Changes](#core-specification-changes) section for more information.

-Given the above example aligning with the W3C Specification, the following is an contextual mapping of environment variables to headers defined by W3C.
+Given the above example aligning with the W3C Specification, the following is a contextual mapping of environment variables to headers defined by W3C.

 The `traceparent` (lowercase) header is defined in the [W3C Trace-Context][w3c-parent] specification and includes the following valid